 Ekweremadu, who still represents Enugu West Senatorial District, gave the advice on Wednesday in Abuja at a book presentation titled: ‘Pitch: Debunking Marketing’s Strongest Myths’, authored by brands strategist, Ikem Okuhu.

 According to him, “there is clamour for Igbo presidency today.
 And I believe it can only be realised if we engage ourselves in conversation with northern Nigeria to buy into our initiative”.

 The senator also pooh-poohed the Federal Government over the current economic downturn and increasing cases of banditry as well as kidnapping, accusing it of vehemently acting tone-deaf to the numerous well-thought-out solutions being proffered by patriotic Nigerians.

-He lamented that democracy which was supposed to be a people-centered mode of government has been so bastardized by some politicians who tend to distance themselves from the people once they elected into offices.
+He lamented that democracy which was supposed to be a people-centred model of government has been so bastardized by some politicians who tend to distance themselves from the people once they are elected into offices.

 “Today, Nigeria is in the full grip of widespread insecurity- insurgency, banditry, abductions, armed robbery, and all manner of violent crimes.
 Nigerians have been offering solutions towards taming the rising wave of criminality.

 “These include calls for decentralised policing, which I am a proponent of and also have a Bill to that effect currently before the Senate.

 “Unfortunately, it appears the government is bent on doing the same thing over and over but ironically hoping to get a different result.

 “In the same manner, many Nigerians, including yours sincerely, have been shouting it on the rooftops long before the current economic downturn occasioned by drastic and protracted decline in oil revenues, that the days of high oil revenues were numbered.